WelbornGroup/Documentation/SolvateProtein.md

 module load GROMACS

 # Center the protein in a box.
 Change the name of the input file (protein_input.pdb and the size of the box.
-The units are in nm here!
+Watch out the units are in nm here!
 gmx editconf -f $1 -o box.pdb -box 8.000 8.000 8.000 -c

 # Fill the box with water.
 You can change the name of the output file (Box_Water.pdb)